roy-tsai-tw/ESL-/SystemC/basics/Hello World/readme.md

  20 }
 ```

-However, if you want to separate this example into 3 parts, i.e. hello.h, hello.cpp, and main.cpp, .
+However, if you want to separate this example into 3 parts, i.e. hello.h, hello.cpp, and main.cpp.
 It will look like the following code:

 1.hello.h